2nd ACM International Conference on AI in Finance (ICAIF’21)

-In addition to the paper content (PDF document), the paper title, author names, contact details, and the text of a brief abstract must be submitted electronically through the ICAIF-2020 paper submission site.
+In addition to the paper content (PDF document), the paper title, author names, contact details, and the text of a brief abstract must be submitted electronically through the ICAIF’21 paper submission site.

 At least one author of each accepted paper is required to attend the conference to present the work.

 - Submission will be via CMT.
-Follow this link to submit your paper: https://cmt3.research.microsoft.com/ICAIF2020/Submission/Index
+Follow this link to submit your paper: To be added.

 ICAIF’21 will follow a double-blind review process, meaning that the authors’ identities will not be known to the reviewers, and the reviewers’ identities will not be known to the authors.
 Accordingly, submitted papers should not reveal by citation, or other obvious mention of previous work, the identity of the authors.

 There will be no rebuttal period.